axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-05-03-about-daos.markdown

 <h1 style="font-size:50px; ">DAOs Are Not Autonomous</h1>
  <p>At least, not autonomous in the sense that &ldquo;it is run by code, not by people&rdquo;.
 In fact, they are governed and operated by committees of people.
 Even if those could be eliminated, &ldquo;code&rdquo; is created by one or more people.</p>
  <p>Autonomy is the domain of people.
 We need autonomous collaboration, and people collaborate via conversations.
-If today&rsquo;s DAOs are basically <em>automoted investors</em>, what we need a conversation platform supported by all the cool Web3 technology behind it.</p>
+Today&rsquo;s DAOs are basically <em>automoted investors</em>.
+Instead, we need a conversation platform supported by all the cool Web3 technology behind it.</p>